Approximately $719.3 Million of Structured Securities Affected

 is also considered when analyzing various stress scenarios for the rated

-The principal methodology used in this rating was "CMBS: Moody's
+The principal methodology used in rating WFCMT 2010-C1, Commercial

 Moody's analysis employs the excel-based CMBS Conduit Model v2.50

 which derives credit enhancement levels based on an aggregation of adjusted

 loan level proceeds derived from Moody's loan level DSC and LTV ratios.

 Major adjustments to determining proceeds include loan structure,